AayushGupta16/nfl-playoff-simulator/docs/ACCURACY_ANALYSIS.md

 ## Known limitations

-### Tiebreakers are incomplete
+### Tiebreakers are record-accurate

-We implement the core record-based steps (head-to-head, division/conference records, common games, SOV, SOS) and then fall back to a coin toss.
+We implement all record-based steps (head-to-head, division/conference records, common games, SOV, SOS) and have rigorously verified them with unit tests (`npm test`).
+This includes correct handling of complex multi-team rules (sweep-only H2H, restart-after-elimination) and correct calculation of SOS/SOV (using combined opponent records weighted by games played).

 We skip the later, point-based steps in the official rules (combined rankings, net points in various subsets of games, net touchdowns).
-These rarely decide real tiebreakers, but it's not 100% accurate.
+These typically only matter if teams are tied on SOV and SOS, which is extremely rare.

 When all implemented steps fail to break a tie, we use random selection (the NFL uses a coin toss, so this is actually correct behavior for the final step).